tueimage/Melanoma-Dataset-Mask-R-CNN/README.md

 run python mask_rcnn_inference.py /path/to/images /path/to/output /path/to/model_weights.pth
 ```

-2. `MIDL_calculate_f1_score.py`: Processes the GeoJSON output from the first script to calculate classification metrics, including F1 scores, precision, and recall, among others.
-Only the test set images are processed.
+2. `MIDL_calculate_f1_score.py`: Processes the GeoJSON output from the first script to calculate precision, recall and $F1$ scores per class.
+In addition micro and macro $F1$ score are calculated.
 Also usable for inference on NN192 geojsons and hovernet geojsons.

 ```
 python process_geojson.py /path/to/ground_truth_folder /path/to/prediction_folder